We want people with business excellence.

 The programme is a complete 12-month programme – any holidays are in negotiation with your team, and need to be aware of the fact that you are building a startup company through the programme.
 The expectation is that you will take less than 25 days holiday through the programme, in line with UK private company norms.
 Holiday is highly discouraged during the first 3 months of the programme, to avoid hindering team formation.

-After the acceleration phase, you will find office space around Cornwall, and continue to grow your company, with Falmouth University as an active investor and your cohort (and other tech companies in Cornwall) in your local network.
+After the first year when you’ve completed your MSc, you’ll incorporate and continue to grow your company, with Falmouth University as an active investor, and your cohort (and other tech companies in Cornwall) in your local network.
+You’ll be based in the Launchpad studio with access to our entrepreneurs in residence, the market test fund, investor readiness sessions and continuing professional development opportunities.

 The terms of the programme require that the companies remain headquartered and incorporated in Cornwall for five years after incorporation.
 Although this doesn’t entirely preclude the directors living elsewhere, you and your investors will naturally want to ensure that such an arrangement will be in the best interests of your company.

 Yes.
 The programme is based in Cornwall, and is specifically aimed at building the Cornish tech sector.
-Whilst we make much use of online collaboration technology, substantial elements of the MSc requires physical attendance.
-In addition, we believe that founding teams require significant amounts of face-to-face contact to build a trusting and high-performance culture.
+Whilst we make much use of online collaboration technology, the MSc requires full-time physical attendance.
+We believe that founding teams require significant amounts of face-to-face contact to build a trusting and high-performance culture.

 We expect Launchpad company founders from outside the UK to make every effort to remain located with the company past the first year, but cannot guarantee immigration status to make that possible.
 Therefore securing a transition to a Startup visa may be necessary for those founders to continue with the programme, and the company.